-Stamford Brook is going to be holding a picnic to celebrate the Queen's 90th Birthday.
-On Sunday 12th June, the whole country is planning celebrations for the Queen's Birthday featuring street parties, lunches and picnics.
+Last weekend Stamford Brook held a wonderful community picnic to celebrate the Queen's 90th Birthday.
+On Sunday 12th June, as the whole country celebrated the event Birthday with street parties, lunches and picnics, we held our own picnic in celebration with local families and friends.

 Monday 16 May 2016